-Even though the abortion pill (aka medication or medical abortion) has been FDA approved for nearly 20 years and is 98% effective, there is still a lot of misinformation and anxiety around if it works.
+Even though the abortion pill (aka medication or medical abortion) has been FDA approved for over 20 years and is 98% effective, there is still a lot of misinformation and anxiety around if it works.
 Don’t worry – carafem is always here to help you navigate through any abortion pill side effects!

 Are you curious about what actually happens when you take the abortion pill?
 Or how someone would know the abortion is complete?
 Check out some questions we frequently hear to know what to expect if you or a friend is taking the abortion pill.

 1. What happens when you take the abortion pill (aka, during a medical abortion)?

 The abortion pill is actually a combination of what is usually two kinds of pills (mifepristone and misoprostol) that are taken in sequence.
 In the U.S. these are most often used before 11 weeks of pregnancy.

 The first pill, mifepristone, blocks a hormone necessary for a pregnancy to continue to develop.
 Most people swallow this first pill in our office.
 A small number of people see some vaginal bleeding after taking mifepristone, but it’s not common.

 The second pill, misoprostol, causes cramping and bleeding from the vagina so that the pregnancy will leave your body (similar to a miscarriage).
 It is usually taken at home within 72 hours after taking the first pill.